WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/Data-minimization-and-selective-disclosure.md

 ~~~~

 # Methods
-This section will show an implementation of verifiable credentials that allows for privacy enhancement of credential attributes.
+This section shows an implementation of verifiable credentials that allows for privacy enhancement of credential attributes.
 In order facilitate understanding of the implementation, we first provide a section providing a view of topics in number theory and cryptography.

 ## Background
-We begin with a brief overview of several concepts from number theory that serve as a foundation for the cryptography that enables selective disclosure.

 Cryptography is a huge field with highly specialized jargon, too much to cover here.
-But non-specialists who use verified credentials need some understanding of cryptography in order to make informed decisions.
-The next section covers a set of basic concepts that enable users of verifiable credentials to understand the most critical cryptographic concepts.
-We present a curated list of topics progressing from the simple to the more complex.
+But non-specialists would benefit from some understanding of relevant crypto in order to make informed decisions.
+This section describes basic concepts that enable users of verifiable credentials to understand the most critical cryptographic concepts.

+We begin with a brief overview of several concepts from number theory that serve as a foundation for all crypto used in this process.
+This is a curated list of topics progressing from the simple to the more complex.
 Notice how ideas are re-used and layered as read on.

 ### Number Theory
 Number theory refers to the study of the behavior of integer numbers such as 1, 2, 500.
-The following are behaviors of these numbers that make them useful in cryptography:
+The following are behaviors of these numbers that make them useful for crypto:

 * Prime or not: A prime number is divisible by only itself and 1.
 * One way function: A numerical function that takes a publicly known number, and without any secret information, computes a value.
+Like a one way street, computation goes only one way.
 Given that value, it is hard to find the publicly known number.
-Like a one way street, computation goes only one way.
-* Modular arithmetic, aka clock arithmetic: a system of arithmetic where numbers "wrap around" upon reaching a certain value—the modulus.
-A familiar use of modular arithmetic is in the 12-hour clock, in which the day is divided into 12-hour periods.
+* Modular arithmetic, aka clock arithmetic: a system of arithmetic where numbers "wrap around" upon reaching a certain value.
+A familiar use is in the 12-hour clock, in which our day is divided into 12-hour periods.
 If the time is 7:00 now, then 8 hours later it will be 3:00.
-7 + 8 usualy equals 15, but this is not the answer because clock time "wraps around" every 12 hours.
+7 + 8 equals 15, but this is not the answer because clock time "wraps around" every 12 hours.
 * Groups and Finite Fields: A subset of all integers can form a group, which behaves in ways very useful to the performance of cryptography.
+In extremely simplified terms, a group is a self-sufficient set of integers, and any possible manipulation has an answer from within the group.
 Finite fields are types of groups that satisfy certain demanding properties.
-* Discrete Logarithms: The logarithm log(b) of a is an exponent x such that b^x (b raised to the x exponent) = a.
-A discrete logarithm is a property for numbers in a group.
+* Discrete Logarithms: A discrete logarithm is a property for numbers in a group.
 Since there is no efficient method for computing discrete logarithms, they are very useful in cryptography.
+(The logarithm log(b) of a is an exponent x such that b^x (b raised to the x exponent) = a.)
 * Quadratic Residues: Quadratic refers to 'squared' numbers, a number raised to the second exponential power.
 Quadratic residues are a useful property of squared numbers as they behave in modular arithmetic.

+In crypto, these numeric properties are exploited to enable secret management, difficult puzzles that are easy to verify, and zero knowledge.

-### The Cryptographic Zoo
+### The Crypto Zoo

-Let's meet the inhabitants of the cryptographic zoo, by name:
+Each crypto process is named, and as time goes on hundreds if not thousands of protocols, processes, algorithms and protocols accumulate.
+We present here a brief tour of the most significant ones in our field of verifiable credentials:

-* PKI, or "public and private keys": A person with a private key can, with the right software, participate in PKI (public key infrastructure) cryptography.
-PKI can enable all our objectives.
-Processes like "digital signature," "authentication," and "certificate validation," all use PKI commands which in turn require a private key.
+* PKI, or "public and private keys": A person with a private key can, with the right software, participate in PKI (public key infrastructure) crypto.
+PKI processes like "digital signature," "authentication," and "certificate validation," all use PKI commands which in turn are locked to, or encumbered by, a private key that is kept secret.
 * Elliptic-curve cryptography (ECC) is an approach to public-key cryptography based on the numeric structure of elliptic curves over finite fields.
 ECC is useful as it require smaller keys compared to non-ECC cryptography.
 There are many variants of ECC used including Edwards-curve Digital Signature Algorithm (EdDSA) which uses a variant of Schnorr signature based on Twisted Edwards curves.
 * Hash or message digest: One way functions, such as SHA 256.
 A Merkle tree is a set of many one way functions applied to a tree of data in which every leaf node is labelled with the hash of a data block and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
 * Signature: A signature in this context is a use of PKI.
 A signature can prove authenticity, integrity and non-repudiation of a message since a valid digital signature gives a recipient reason to believe that the message was created by a known sender (authentication), that the sender cannot deny having sent the message (non-repudiation), and that the message was not altered in transit (integrity).
 Signatures enable every cryptographic objective except for confidentiality.
 There are many types of signature schemes in use including Digital Signature Algorithm (DSA), Camenisch-Lysyanskaya (CL) signatures, and Boneh–Lynn–Shacham (BLS) signatures.